A Unification of Weighted and Unweighted Particle Filters: Introduction

-Throughout the paper we assume that $f,g$ satisfy the conditions for the well-posedness of SDEs (e.g. locally Lipschitz in $x$ uniformly in $t$, see e.g. \cite{Klebaner2005}, Theorem 5.4).
-In addition, to ensure the existence of the filtering density $p$, we either assume that $g^2\geq\delta>0$ is bounded below by a constant and that $\smash{f \in C^{1,0}_b}$, $\smash{g^2 \in C^{2,0}_b}$, $\smash{h \in C^{1,0}_b}$, or consider the linear-Gaussian case.
-Here $\smash{C^{\kappa,j}_b}$ denotes the space of bounded continuous functions with bounded partial derivatives up to order $\kappa$ in $x$ and $j$ in $t$ (see \cite{Bain2009}, Theorem 7.11 and 7.17, for details on existence, uniqueness, and smoothness of $p$).
+Throughout the paper we assume that $f,g$ satisfy the conditions for the well-posedness of SDEs (e.g., locally Lipschitz in $x$ uniformly in $t$; see, e.g., \cite[Theorem 5.4]{Klebaner2005}).
+In addition, to ensure the existence of the filtering density $p$, we either assume that $g^2\geq\delta>0$ is bounded below by a constant and that $\smash{f \in C^{1,0}_b}$, $\smash{g^2 \in C^{2,0}_b}$, and $\smash{h \in C^{1,0}_b}$, or we consider the linear-Gaussian case.
+Here $\smash{C^{\kappa,j}_b}$ denotes the space of bounded continuous functions with bounded partial derivatives up to order $\kappa$ in $x$ and $j$ in $t$ (see \cite[Theorem 7.11 and 7.17]{Bain2009} for details on existence, uniqueness, and smoothness of $p$).

 The stochastic processes in this paper are defined on a filtered probability space $(\Omega,\mathcal{F},\mathbb{P},(\mathcal{F}_t)_{t\geq 0})$ (satisfying the usual conditions) and are assumed to be progressively measurable (hence adapted) with respect to the filtration $(\mathcal{F}_t)_{t\geq 0}$.
-We further denote by $\mathbb{L}^\kappa(0,T)$ the space of processes $(F_t)_{T\geq t\geq 0}$ with $\smash{\mathbb{E} [\int_{0}^{T}|F_t|^\kappa dt] < \infty}.$ All SDEs are in the Itô sense and primes ($'$) denote the (partial) derivative with respect to $x$.
+We further denote by $\mathbb{L}^\kappa(0,T)$ the space of processes $(F_t)_{T\geq t\geq 0}$ with $\smash{\mathbb{E} [\int_{0}^{T}|F_t|^\kappa dt] < \infty}.$ All SDEs are in the Itô sense, and primes ($'$) denote the (partial) derivative with respect to $x$.

-\subsection{Formal Solution}
+\subsection{Formal solution}